U.S. income tax return filing

 - as a U.S. citizen, you are a bona fide resident of the Netherlands for an uninterrupted period that includes an entire tax year

-- as a U.S. resident alien who is a citizen or national of a non-U.S. country with has set-up a tax treaty with the United States and who is a bona fide resident of the Netherlands for an uninterrupted period that includes an entire tax year
+- as a U.S. resident foreigner who is a citizen or national of a non-U.S. country which has set up a tax treaty with the United States and who is a bona fide resident of the Netherlands for an uninterrupted period that includes an entire tax year

 - as a U.S. citizen or resident alien who is physically present in the Netherlands for at least 330 full days during any period of 12 consecutive months.

 You may also be entitled to exclude from income the value of meals and lodging provided to you by your employer on their premises and for their convenience.

 U.S. Government Civilian Employees Working Overseas

 If you are a U. S. citizen working for the US Government, including the Foreign Service, and you are stationed abroad, your income tax filing requirements are generally the same as those for citizens and residents living in the United States.
 You are taxed on your worldwide income, even though you live and work abroad.
 However, you may receive certain allowances and have certain expenses that you generally do not have while living in the United States.